 MeetUp is a website where anybody can create public or private events that others in the area can sign up for and meet at.
-In addition to Facebook Groups, MeetUp can prove especially useful in areas where there is no organized LGBTQ+ support at the city or county level.
+These events can be very useful in meeting bi and gay friends in your local area.
+In addition to Facebook Groups, MeetUp can prove especially useful for finding other LGBTQ locals in areas where there is no organized LGBTQ support at the city or county level.

 Municipal LGBTQ+ websites & advocacy groups

 While there are many towns and cities that still don’t offer municipal LGBTQ resources for its residents, there are quite a few that do.
 These sites can be good resources getting in the know about LGBTQ events going on in town and local organizations that provide support.

 In addition, if you are a more politically minded person, advocacy groups can help get you out there to make a difference, as well as meet like-minded friends along the way.
 Organizations like Austin Outpost in Texas or one•n•ten in Phoenix, AZ provide support and resources to LGBTQ+ individuals in the area.
 A simple Google search here can let you know what sorts of organizations and advocacy groups exist in your region.